PaulEvans8669/callcatcher/README.md

 CallCatcher is a flyweight typescript API managing request monitoring for NodeJS apps natively.
-Requests and responses are locally saved, and redistributed to the developer through [NeDB](https://github.com/louischatriot/nedb).
+Requests and responses saved locally, and redistributed to the developer through [NeDB](https://github.com/louischatriot/nedb).
 It is then up to the developer to make use of the distributed data.

 # Installation